Felix-Voyle/Game-reviewer-ms3/README.md

 - Rather than a simple buy now link, a price comparison checker and affiliate links to a number of stores selling the game would serve both the customer and the site owner better.
 - The API I used didn't contain game information, however giving each individual game it's own page with more information and perhaps videos, would be more informative to users.

+- I have also realised too late it would have been a good idea to limit the ammount of user reviews rendered on the reviews page.
+This is beacuase this page will become increasingly slower as more reviews are added.
+This would have been easily implementable but I only thought of it last minute when carrying out testing on performance.

 ## Technologies used
 ----
 ### Languages used